 Throughout the run of The Sandman other popular DC characters have made cameo appearances.
 Batman is definitely the most high profile character that has had a cameo, followed by Green Lantern and Martian Manhunter.
 It’s highly doubtful any of those heroes will be making an appearance.

-Lesser-known characters such as Black Spider, Doctor Occult and Mister Miracle could make an appearance.
+Lesser-known characters such as Black Spider, Doctor Occult, and Mister Miracle could make an appearance assuming Warner Brothers allows it.

 Was Lucifer canceled because of Sandman?

-A small portion of the Lucifer fandom believe that Lucifer has been canceled in favor of The Sandman.
-Creator of both characters Neil Gaiman took to twitter to directly deal with the issue when asked by a fan:
+A small portion of the Lucifer fandom believed that Lucifer has been canceled in favor of The Sandman.
+Neil Gaiman took to Twitter to directly deal with the issue when asked by a fan:

 Hello Mr @neilhimself ,